liuxinyu95/amathtour/README.md

 - Chapter 2, **Zero** \
   Ancient Indian people developed the notion of zero.
 How did people reject, debate, and finally accept it.
 The confusion and debating about negative numbers; how did people accept negative numbers.
 Explain why 'Two negatives make a positive'.
 Model the negative number through a tuple (a, b) by van der Waerden.
 - Chapter 3, **Fractions** \
-  Presents how people developed fraction.
-Egypt fraction.
-How to unify the arithmetic rules with fraction.
+  Fraction and Pythagoras music tuning.
+Egyptian fractions; Babylonia 60 based decimals; Arithmetic rules of fractions in ancient China.
+Indian fractions and fraction bar.
+Fractions and decimals, including infinitely cyclic decimals.
 Fraction as a typical example that extends numbers.
-Fraction, decimal, and repeating decimal.
 - Chapter 4, **All is number** \
   **(a).
 Pythagoras**, the mathematician and philosopher in ancient Greece; the school of Pythagorean. **(b).
 Number, shape, and music.** Figurate numbers and some sequences.
 How Pythagoras developed the theory of music through numbers, hence believed _all is number_. **(c).
 Number and geometry.** Straight edge and compass construction and Plato.
 Arithmetic in straight edge and compass construction. **(d).
 Axiomatic method.** Euclid and his _Elements_, its influence.
 - Chapter 5, **Irrational numbers** \